D4-branes wrapped on a topological disk: Supersymmetric solutions

-where the tilded ones are of \cite{Romans:1985tw}.}} There are the metric, the real scalar field, $\phi$, an $SU(2)$ gauge field, $A^I$, $I\,=\,1,\,2,\,3$, a $U(1)$ gauge field, $A$, and a two-form gauge potential, $B$.
-Their field strengths are defined by

-The uplift formula for $F(4)$ gauged supergravity to massive type IIA supergravity was obtained in \cite{Cvetic:1999un}.
-For our solutions, the only non-trivial fields are the metric, the dilaton, and the four-form flux, respectively,
+where the tilded ones are of \cite{Cvetic:1999un}.
+We will switch the solution to mostly plus signature, but keep following the normalization of \cite{Romans:1985tw}.}} The non-trivial fields are the metric, the dilaton, and the four-form flux, respectively,

 We employ the metric and the volume form on the gauged three-sphere by

 where

 and $\sigma^I$, $I\,=\,1,\,2,\,3$, are the $SU(2)$ left-invariant one-forms which satisfy